-The Gig is the best home broadband available on the Chorus fibre network – combining the best broadband technology (fibre) with the fastest residential plan available.
-The Gig is available to everyone connected to the Chorus fibre network.
+Fibre Pro delivers gigabit broadband and is the best home broadband available on the Chorus network – combining the best broadband technology (fibre) with the fastest residential plan available.
+Fibre Pro is available to everyone connected to the Chorus fibre network.

 So how does it work?

 Chorus provides your gigabit broadband connection using world-leading GPON (Gigabit-capable Passive Optical Networks) and GE (Gigabit Ethernet) technology, built under our ultra-fast broadband contract with the New Zealand Government.

 Chorus Fibre Pro broadband operates at a maximum download speed of up to 1 gigabit per second (Gbps), and 550 megabits per second (Mbps) upload speeds.
 In practice, due to network overheads, the service you get from your broadband provider should achieve peak download speeds above 900Mbps and upload speeds above 500Mbps when you do a speed test.

 Chorus provides your Fibre Pro broadband connection using GPON (Gigabit-capable Passive Optical Networks) and GE (Gigabit Ethernet) technology.
 That technology uses approximately 5-10% of your 1Gbps download and 550Mbps upload capacity to package up and carry your data backwards and forwards.
 We call that network overheads.

 These overheads mean that you should see download speeds above 900Mbps and upload speeds of 500Mbps when you do a speed test on a Fibre Pro.

 If you are consistently experiencing download speeds of less than 900Mbps when you conduct a speed test when your computer is connected to your modem via an Ethernet cable, contact your

 What can I expect?